Farmshop Whipped La Quercia Lardo Iberico

 Charcuterie Los Angeles

 Local Seasonal Organic.
-There aren’t many restaurants that adhere more firmly to that oft repeated dictate than Farmshop, the restaurant and market in Brentwood Country Mart from chef Jeff Cerciello and front of house business partner Michel Darmon.
-The rotating menu might as well be a shopping list from the Santa Monica farmers market.
-Still, the menu does showcase some surprising preparations and combinations, including Whipped La Quercia Lardo Iberico ($12).
+There aren’t many restaurants that adhere more firmly to that oft repeated dictate than Farmshop.
+Chef Jeff Cerciello and front of house business partner Michel Darmon both worked for the Thomas Keller Restaurant Group and now run Farmshop in Brentwood Country Mart.
+The rotating menu at their restaurant and market might as well be a shopping list from Santa Monica farmers market stalls.
+Still, the Farmshop menu does showcase some surprising preparations and combinations, including Whipped La Quercia Lardo Iberico ($12).

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.